Trusty Joe’s Top Picks

 When you’re comparing air dehumidifiers, you’ll want to find a good balance between the overall dimensions so it fits where you need it to.
 This is especially important if you’re going to use it in smaller locations in the house like a gun safe, or inside an RV, camper or boat.

-During the battle to lower the humidity in my house, I uncovered a lot of good (and bad) products when putting together this list of cheap dehumidifier reviews.
+During my research, I uncovered a lot of good (and bad) products when putting together this list of cheap dehumidifier reviews.

-Although there were many small and mini dehumidifiers that held up well to the task, I was able to narrow down the top five winners for you.
+To help you sort through the clutter, I narrowed down the top five small and mini dehumidifiers that can do the best job for you.
 What you’ll find below is something for everyone, including a compact dehumidifier that works well in a small safe or closet, to a product that can cover an entire basement, and more.

 I hope you find the top cheapest dehumidifier for your needs among this list.